louisthird-git/Assimilation-Docs/README.md

 6. [Tattoo After Rape](https://www.loverslab.com/topic/136928-aaf-tattoo-after-rape-1182020) \- will use it for skin overlay changes if installed, and otherwise it uses [Looksmenu](https://www.nexusmods.com/fallout4/mods/12631) directly
 7. [Integrated with Scripted Face Tints (SFT)](https://www.nexusmods.com/fallout4/mods/76797) \- if you want face changes
 8. [F4z Ro D'oh](https://www.nexusmods.com/fallout4/mods/39848) \- for better silent dialogue lines

-## ⚙️ Installation

-1. Download the latest archive from [NexusMods](https://www.nexusmods.com/fallout4/mods/71744) or [LoversLab](https://www.loverslab.com/topic/160109-assimilation/).
-2. Review the Conflicts and Requirements section
-3. Install with your favorite mod manager (MO2 or Vortex).
-4. Additional features are available in the mod if the Optional Mods listed below are installed.
-5. Version 3.0 and later has many portions re-written, and it is unlikely that an upgrade from any 2.0 version will work properly.
-6. Version 3.0 and later are so different that I would recommend starting a new game after download and installation.
-7. Definitely do not be assimilated into a faction when upgrading\!
-8. Ensure **Assimilation.esp** is active in your load order.

 ## 🗒️ Changelog